maganti/RepData_PeerAssessment1/PA1_template.md

 tot<-ddply(acts2, .(date), summarize, steps=sum(steps))
 # 1. Make a histogram of the total number of steps taken each day
 hist(tot$steps, col=3, main="Histogram of total number of steps per day",
-     xlab="Total number of steps in a day")
+     xlab="Average of total number of steps in a day")
 ```

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2.png)